Loader gif

 Does this program apply to PPP and EIDL loans?

-The SBA Debt Relief program does not apply to Paycheck Protection Program (PPP) loans or to Economic Injury Disaster Loans (EIDL).
+The SBA Debt Relief program does not apply to Protection Program (PPP) loans or to Economic Injury Disaster Loans (EIDL).
 However, for EIDLs that were in regular servicing (regular servicing: status when the loan is closed in accordance with the Terms and Conditions of the Loan Authorization, the final disbursement has been made, and the SBA guaranty fee has been paid) as of March 1, 2020, the SBA will provide automatic deferments through December 31, 2020.
 Note that interest will continue to accrue.

 Am I still eligible for a PPP Loan if I’ve received SBA Debt Relief?